 Here are a few things we wish someone would have de-bunked for us when we started:

 While sketching is important, it’s a skill that can be learned, don’t let the fear of not being able to draw scare you away!
 So many people will tell us that they don’t want to pursue design because they can’t draw, and we’ve been there, but with practice, the skill will come!

-Design education is a huge plus, but if you don't have a degree, there are so many resources available to be self-taught.
+Design education is a huge plus, and for commercial design, it is necessary.
+However, if you’re interested in residential design and don’t have a degree, there are so many resources available to be self-taught.
 Plus, there are a lot of resources to take classes online these days.
-Learning on the job is important too, and if you don't have any formal education, designing your own home way is a great way to learn!
+Learning on the job is important too, and if you don’t have any formal education, designing your own home way is a great way to learn!

 Vignettes go a long way to showcasing your style.
 You can start small and share bits and pieces of your process that highlight your design perspective without gutting an entire house!